dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistence/ReadMe.Persistence.md

 ## Transaction Pipelines

-There is not need to save changes inside handlers, because it is done in the transaction pipeline.
+There is no need to save changes inside handlers, because it is done in the transaction pipeline.
 Moreover, the pipeline provides the transaction scope, so if at least one database operation fail, all operations are rollbacked.
 Therefore in some cases, we return a task, which slightly increases the performance.